 Highlights of the Algarve are the striking cliffs of Cabo de Sau Vicente, The Ria Formada Natural Park and Lagos beach (thats the original Lagos).

 Flanked by the wild Atlantic ocean, the Algarve is also a paradise for surfers who flock to test its waves.
 Even if you have never surfed before you should give it a go here.
 There are surf schools across the region catering for all abilities and all ages.

 Dubai – UAE

-Dubai has risen up from the desert sands like a mirage over the last few decades and fast established itself as the it destination in luxury tourism.
-The oil rich, business mecca is a place where people flock to make fortunes and then flaunt them.
+Dubai has risen up from the desert sands like a mirage over the last few decades and fast established itself as it destination in luxury tourism.
+The oil-rich, business mecca is a place where people flock to make fortunes and then flaunt them.

 Dubai is best suited to short(ish) breaks so if you head out here for 2 to 3 nights you can have it large without breaking the bank.

 Note that whilst Dubai is embracing western tourism, it still remains a conservative Islamic theocracy so be sure to educate yourself about local Dubai law and customs and make sure to respect them.

 Hear me out, whilst Venezuela is indeed very dangerous right now, the offshore islands are been spared most of the problems the mainland is having.
 The Isla Margarita is considerably more affluent, secure, and safer than the mainland and there is little of the crime, fewer shortages and no demonstrations.
 You only need to pass through Caracas airport to get here so unless the airport staff rob you, (which happens) you’ll be fine!